PUBLISHED RESEARCH

 The researchers quantified how various tree cover and albedo scenarios would impact heat-related mortality, temperature, humidity, and oppressive air masses in Los Angeles, and quantified the number of years that climate change-induced warming could be delayed if interventions were implemented.
 The study found that roughly one in four lives lost during heat waves could be saved and climate change-induced warming could be delayed approximately 40–70 years under business-as-usual and moderate mitigation scenarios, respectively.

-More than Surface Temperature: Mitigating Thermal Exposure in Hyper-Local Land System (2022 article in Journal of Land Use Science, Women in Science edition)
+More Than Surface Temperature: Mitigating Thermal Exposure in Hyper-Local Land System (2022 article in Journal of Land Use Science, Women in Science edition)

 This study examines how the temperature data decision-makers use to inform their policies may not accurately represent how heat affects people.
 The study authors call for more comprehensive data, including humidity and shade, and improved climate literacy among policymakers and planners to understand the complex dynamics of managing urban heat.